Combimac: World War II

 At the beginning of World War II, the company had a narrow escape during the Rotterdam Blitz, or bombing of Rotterdam.
 The limit of the burned down zone (Dutch substantive: brandgrens) came very close to the factory, located at the Van Speykstraat 102.
 During World War II under the occupation of the German Regime the factory continued to work almost up to the end of the war.
 Mr. van Gelder had to end the cooperation on behalf of German orders received and went into hiding and stayed under cover.
 Also the name of the trade company Firma G.Ph. van Gelder could no longer be used and was replaced by Handelsonderneming H.S.M.-HOLLAND.In 1941 the factory was declared as enemy of the Germany Regime and in 1943 the factory was forced to work for the German industry.
 The company Elin Schorch Reydt (the so-called Patenschaft) raised an order to manufacture refrigerator motors for the company Alfred Teves.
 The production of the motors was sabotaged by the employees and management, endangering personal lives.
 On 1st 1944 in small committee the 25 anniversary of the company was celebrated.
 A few days later during the Rotterdam Razzia (or Roundup) on 6 November 1944 all the raw materials were collected from the factory and on 10 November all the machinery were collected and transported to Germany.
 Mr. Heinke who had German roots and NSDAP sympathies, had gained the title of Rüstung-Inspektor der Rüstung und Kriegsprodukten in the Netherlands, assisted the transport.
 Mr. Heinke wanted to continue the development of the repulsion motor, on which a patent was pending for his own account.
 Mr. J. Vos an employee of the company and Head of the test laboratory was put to work as a forced laborer in Zwickau.
 After the war Mr. Vos managed to find the machinery taken from the Pelger factory, as he stayed in contact with Mr. Heinke.
 He found the machinery were stored at the Tischlerei Max Siegert in Frankhausen, also Mr. Heinke's former home.
 The machinery which were in the possession of Mr. Heinke's widow, as Mr. K.W.
-Heinke passed away shortly after the war.
+Heinke died shortly after the war.
 The machinery were officially confiscated by the American Occupation Authorities in Crimmitschau and were brought back to the Netherlands.